booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/May/the-parable-of-the-sower-show-how-different-people-respond-to-the-teachings-of-christianity/2024-05-22-the-parable-of-the-sower-show-how-different-people-respond-to-the-teachings-of-christianity-21.md

 ---
 title: "The Seed That Took Root - Tom's Stories 21"
-date: 2024-05-22
+date: "2024-05-22"
 permalink: "stories/2024/May/the-parable-of-the-sower-show-how-different-people-respond-to-the-teachings-of-christianity/"
-description: The story The Seed That Took Root follows Sarah, a wife and mother, as she navigates her own spiritual journey and struggles to connect with her daughter Emma, who is also grappling with questions of faith.
-The narrative explores the themes of family dynamics, parenting challenges, grief, and spiritual growth, highlighting the importance of open communication, empathy, and pastoral guidance.
+description: "The story The Seed That Took Root follows Sarah, a wife and mother, as she navigates her own spiritual journey and struggles to connect with her daughter Emma, who is also grappling with questions of faith.
+The narrative explores the themes of family dynamics, parenting challenges, grief, and spiritual growth, highlighting the importance of open communication, empathy, and pastoral guidance."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #The Seed That Took Root